devcode1981/File-Provider-Storage/doc/howto/elasticsearch.md

    ElasticSearch 6.5.1 should already be installed into your GDK root under /elasticsearch.
-Uncomment the `#elasticsearch:` line in your Procfile to make ElasticSearch run as part of your `gdk run` or `gdk run db` processes.
+Uncomment the `#elasticsearch:` line in your Procfile to make ElasticSearch run as part of `gdk start`.

 ## Setup